22-Year-Olds Don't Belong in Grad School

 Fuck no.”

 There are exceptions (obviously).
 Every person, career, and life situation is different.
-There are some people who can confidently move straight from their undergraduate degree into a graduate program.
+For example, most advanced scientific fields require a graduate degree, not to mention a PhD.
+Anyone pursuing specialized research as a career path should absolutely walk that path straight through grad school without delay!
+Some individuals can confidently move straight from their undergraduate degree into a graduate program just because it makes them happy.
 And good for them!
 But I suspect that population is small compared to the total number of people who consider pursuing advanced degrees.

 So today I’ll break down why my knee-jerk advice is always “no.” (Or “fuck no,” as the case may be.)